0xshinobii/so101-rt-control/README.md

 ### What the RT measurement shows

 The loaded RT bench measures 6.18 µs p99 and 11.34 µs p99.9 wakeup latency on a 5000 µs period.
-At p99.9, the combined serial transaction is **~168× longer than the scheduler latency.** Measuring both locates the
-bottleneck: not the CPU, and so a 1 kHz loop on this arm is a bus-protocol problem (per-servo Return Delay Time) rather than a kernel one.
+At p99.9, the combined serial transaction (2.14 ms) is **~189× longer than the scheduler latency.** Measuring both locates the bottleneck: not the CPU.
+Today's 2.14 ms round-trip does not fit a 1 kHz (1 ms) loop; whether cutting per-servo Return Delay Time would is untested.

 Regenerate the figure with `python3 tools/plot_architecture.py`.